jpecholt/sev-tool/readme.md

 This is the flow that the Hypervisor will take to prepare the guest
 1. After receiving the launch blob and the GO Diffie-Hellman public key from the Guest Owner, the Hypervisor can launch (call Launch_Start on) the guest
 2. Call Launch_Update_Data and Activate, etc
-3. Call Launch_Measure and send the measurement received from the PSP to the Guest Owner so it can verify against its expected result.
-See [qmp](https://www.qemu.org/docs/master/interop/qemu-qmp-ref.html) and `query-sev-launch-measure` on how to obtain the launch measure.
+3. Call Launch_Measure and send the measurement received from the PSP to the Guest Owner so it can verify against its expected result
 4. Call Launch_Finish, etc
 5. After receiving the packaged secrets from the Guest Owner (this step is optional), call Launch_Secret to pass the Guest Owner's secrets into the guest
 6. The Guest Owner should now give the Hypervisor approval to run its Guest